Winelands & Cape Town Self-drive Tour

 On the way: You’ll be met on arrival and handed your travel documents.
 They’re packed full of useful stuff.
 Now head to Franschhoek.
 It’s not a long drive, only about an hour and a quarter from the airport.
 Easy roads and pleasant scenery.
 Go for either the N1 or N2.
 Both are national roads.
 The N1 is more of a direct route and takes you through Cape Town’s northern suburbs towards Paarl.
 The N2 will take you via Stellenbosch.

-And now you basically have the difficult task of deciding which of the many wine estates you’re going to visit.
+Now for the difficult task of deciding which of the many wine estates you’re going to visit.
 As well as Franschhoek you could explore Stellenbosch and Paarl.
 Taste the wine, explore a cellar, book a picnic on the lawn.

+You can even take a wine tour by bicycle.
+This sounds like a really bad idea if you intend to swallow your tastings.
 Or how about the infinitely more sedate Franschhoek wine tram?
 This is a hop on hop off delight.
 Travel in style on a double-deck railway tram and an open-air tram-bus.
 You get narrated to too.
 Nifty little history of Franschhoek and wine cultivation as you chug along.

 And if you want to walk you can.
 If you take a walking tour through Stellenbosch you’ll get a guide giving you the low down.
 And we can include these optional extras in your itinerary.